 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur anytime and are a common issue for homeowners.
-They can be unpleasant messy and uninspiring and requires immediate attention.
-However, you don’t always need to call an emergency plumber right away.
-In this blog we’ll guide you through simple steps to unclog your toilet in no time.
+Toilet blockages can happen at any time, and are a common problem for households.
+They can be uncomfortable and messy and requires immediate attention.
+However, you do not always need to call an plumber right away.
+In this blog post we’ll take you through simple steps to get your toilet unclogged in no time.

 Key Takeaways